 If your review is too long people won’t take the time to read it.
 Between 200 and 300 words is the optimum.

 10. Is it worth what you pay?

 Finally make sure you mention cost.
 The most important factor people want to know is whether they are getting value for money.

 By following these 10 easy steps to write a gadget review you can help consumers make more highly educated decisions when purchasing gadgets.

-Watch this space for regular updates in the Technology category.
+Watch this space for regular updates in the Hacks category.